Karnov: Ports

 Karnov was later ported to numerous home systems, such as the NES, Commodore 64, ZX Spectrum and others.

+Was recently added to the Hamster Corp.
+Arcade Archives digital library on September 10th 2026.

 IBM PC

 The IBM PC compatibles port was developed by Quicksilver Software.
 Like Quicksilver's other Data East ports, such as Commando, Ikari Warriors, and Guerrilla War, it was sold as a self-booting disk.

 NES

 The Famicom/NES version was co-developed by Data East (design and audio) and SAS Sakata (programming).
 It was released on December 18, 1987 in Japan by Namco, and in North America in January 1988 by Data East.
 Although it plays similarly to the arcade game, there are some noticeable differences: